Browse using the new Vinous website now. Launch →

 When Cognac is well-made, it’s among the finest spirits known to humanity.
 But Cognac is a secretive, confounding place.
 In this report, I unravel the mysteries of Cognac, covering more than 50 brands and offering reviews and ratings on more than 200 bottles.

-featured, Fortified Wines and Spirits, Verticals & Retrospectives, Portugal, Fortified Wines & Spirits
+Fortified Wines and Spirits, Portugal, featured, Fortified Wines & Spirits, Verticals & Retrospectives

 “Port is for life, not just for Christmas.”
 True, though I am sure sales figures would confirm that more bottles of port, in all its multifarious forms - Vintage, Ruby, Tawny, Single Quinta, Colheita, White or Crusted - are ceremoniously passed to the left over the festive period than at any other time of the year.
 So it would be remiss of me not to offer Vinous readers an early Christmas present in the shape of a port-themed article.